railsbridge-boston/railsbridge-boston/views/ruby_from_scratch/command_prompt/all.markdown

-# Using the Command Prompt on Linux
+# Using the Command Prompt

 There are three commands that we'll be using at a command prompt to navigate the filesystem on your computer: